elevate-web3/tezos-rollup-celebration/collector/README.md

 C representing the color ('R','G','B' in ascii),
 V representing the value of the pixel channel

-The collector transform the data in order to add a synchronisation code in case of issues :

-010AAAAA 100AAAAA 110AAACC VVVVVVVV
-   High-bit Middle-bit low-bit
-Changing the representation of color to (0x00 : R, 0x01 : G, 0x10 : B, 0xff : error)
 ## Run the collector
 cargo run -- -f <logfile> -p <port>